 Is CPD a recognised qualification in the UK?

 There is no formal CPD certification, but many professional organisations and businesses recognise its significance and urge their members and workers to undertake CPD.
-It’s also possible to do it at your own pace and schedule, which is ideal for individuals who have a lot on their plate already.
+It’s also possible to do it at your own pace, which is ideal for individuals who have busy lives.
 CPD can be done online, offline, or a combination of both.